 A few people suggested utilizing one’s pain receptors to overcome the itch – basically overloading on minor pain so you don’t feel the itch anymore:

 - Heat up a cup of water and dip a metal spoon in it.
 Touch the hot spoon to the bite.
 Supposedly it breaks down the stuff that make you itch. (not recommended for children)

 - Hold a blow dryer over the spot until it heats up and gets painful (not burning, obviously).
 At first it will itch more, but once the pain receptors begin to take over, the itching is gone for hours.
 Often you only need to do this once or twice (hours apart) before the bite goes away completely.

-Try one of the three essential oils KS readers suggested:
+Try one of the three essential oils for bug bites KS readers suggested:

 - Peppermint essential oil takes the swelling down right away and the itch disappeared too for me.